jonnonz1/nz-statute-book/acts/public/1987/auckland-airport-act-1987.md

   - **liabilities** has the same meaning as in section 29(1) of the State-Owned Enterprises Act 1986
   - **local authority** has the same meaning as in section 5(1) of the Local Government Act 2002
   - **Ministers** means the Minister of Finance and the Minister for State-Owned Enterprises acting on behalf of the Crown
-  - **shareholding percentage** in relation to a constituent authority, means the percentage specified in relation to that constituent authority in the first column of the Schedule
+  - **shareholding percentage** in relation to a constituent authority, means the percentage specified in relation to that constituent authority in the first column of Schedule 2
   - **vesting day** means the date specified in the first Order in Council made by the Governor-General under section 6.

+### 2A Transitional, savings, and related provisions
+The transitional, savings, and related provisions set out in Schedule 1 have effect according to their terms.

 ### 3 Act to bind the Crown
 This Act shall bind the Crown.